Jonah246/quick-start-packet/README.md

 ## How To Use ##
 This packet is dessigend to be as easy as posibble to use.
-Once you install docker and docker-compose ,
+Once you install the docker and docker-compose ,
 only two more step is required to build whole services.

 ### Step 1 ###
 Install docker and docker-compose on your machine.

 ### Step 2 ###
+Clone this project.
 Copy .env.example into .env ,then modify the variable which is ```required``` type in .env
 ```
+git clone git@github.com:BOLT-Protocol/quick-start-packet.git
 cp .env.example .env
+vim .env
 ```

 ### Step 3 ###